rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

 ## Background
 This is a quick checklist of prerequisites needed to spin up a classic [Red Hat OpenShift Service on AWS (ROSA)](https://developers.redhat.com/products/red-hat-openshift-service-on-aws/overview) cluster with [STS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
 Note that this is a high level checklist and your implementation may vary.

+Before running the installation process, make sure that you deploy this from a machine that has access to:
+- The API services for the cloud to which you provision.
+- The hosts on the network that you provision.
+- The internet to obtain installation media.

 ## Generic Prerequisites
 Before proceeding futher, please refer to the official documentation [here](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-aws-prereqs_rosa-sts-aws-prereqs).